 Life can really throw you some interesting (aka challenging) curveballs.
 Sometimes when you think it’s just pausing and you get to rest, it starts all over again.
 Maybe it’s flare-ups or it’s another episode with your child.
-Or it’s a deadline at work.
+Or it’s a last-minute deadline at work.
 It can feel non-stop and overwhelming.
-Staying out of fear may just be too much to ask for.
+Staying out of fear may just be too much to ask for, especially since our oldest brain is wired for it.
 Sometimes just being able to breathe is enough.

 We’ve all had situations like that.
 Some of us seem to be constantly chasing down good information from our doctors on the merry-go-round of diagnosis.
 Some of us keep breaking a bone or just are accident-prone.
 Some of us are going through trying times that make us question/re-think everything.

 The world today is also much different than even 10 years ago.
 Gregg Braden reminds us that the cell is engineered for immortality, if its health is not disrupted by toxin and malnutrition.
 We are faced with both, aren’t we?
 To say people are under stress is an understatement.

 So is it any wonder that many people complain?
 It can get to be too much.
 Now, we are told to feel our feelings and talk about them.
 We were unfortunately not taught how to do it constructively.

 If you are going through something, you may find your circle of friendship shrinking fast or dissolving completely.
 I once heard a practitioner say that she gives people three chances.
 If they keep complaining, without doing something about it, she cuts off their friendship.
 I thought that was a bit harsh.

 I do understand.
 I too have experienced what a drain on energy it is to have a friend who is constantly complaining, especially when crap is hitting the fan in your own life.